 Perhaps it is all just ‘water under the bridge’ now, but I believe the case of Dr Eilish Cleary, former Chief Medical Officer for Public Health for the Province of New Brunswick, is still worth a review.
 In my opinion, there’s a story here within a story.
-And that is the story of how the media handled, or mishandled, the whole episode.
+I’m going to review the decisions of the CMOH but also look at the story of how the media handled, or mishandled, the whole episode.
 There’s more to this than fracking, or glyphosate, and much more than the supposed ‘muzzling’ of a public servant.

 Consider the following:

 [Click on the link to go directly to each section]

 In 2008, Dr Eilish Cleary was appointed Chief Medical Officer for Public Health for the Province of New Brunswick.
 That same year, the provincial Department of Environment released the results of a 13 year survey of domestic well water (groundwater) survey of domestic well water (groundwater) in New Brunswick.
 Among the findings of the survey (10,500 samples) was that nearly six percent of sampled wells contained arsenic concentrations ABOVE the guidelines recommended by the provincial Department of Health.
 Other minerals found at higher than recommended levels included chloride (3%), fluoride (5%), iron (28%), lead (3%), and uranium (2%).
 Some of these (e.g. lead) are known to be harmful to human development.
 There were some distinct regional problems as well.
 Nitrate contamination, for example, was a significant problem in the Grand Falls region (nitrate in ground water is often a result of fertilizer run-off or problems with septic fields).